Shared Ownership

 You may be eligible for Shared Ownership if:

-• You are able to afford the payments for your share
+- You can afford the payments for your share

 Priority for Shared Ownership is given in the following order:

-• Although Shared Ownership is usually aimed at first time buyers, applications from non-first time buyers may also be considered in some circumstances
+- Although Shared Ownership is usually aimed at first time buyers, applications from anyone else may also be considered in some circumstances

 How does Shared Ownership work?